Selections from the collection · The Artist as the Subject

 A pioneer of the feminist and mail art movements, May Wilson (1905–1986) moved to New York City in the 1960s when she was 61.
 Wilson was friends with Ray Johnson and other avant-garde artists and had made a shift from creating traditional landscape and portrait paintings to making surreal junk assemblages and her notorious “ridiculous portraits.”
 Consisting of May's distorted face collaged onto postcard reproductions of paintings and photographs of idealized women, the portraits (detail below) are early feminist explorations into the issues of gender and identity.
 May would mail the portraits to her friends and other people associated with the mail art network.

-Like May, American photographer Anne Noggle (1922-2005) began her art career in her 40s, having first served in the Air Force as a service pilot and then as a captain.
+Like May, American photographer Anne Noggle (1922-2005) began her art career a bit later in her life after having first served in the Air Force as a service pilot and then as a captain.
 Noggle studied art and art history at the University of New Mexico, Albuquerque, and although she was an insightful art historian, she was most drawn to becoming a photographer stating that her discovery of photography ”...was the first time since I’d been grounded that I felt the same excitement that flying always gave me.”

 Noggle’s photographs consistently challenge the stereotypes and standard mythologies of women.
 Her portraits, both of herself and others speak directly to issues of self, identity, and the female body.
 Her self-portraits, which she calls “sagas of fallen flesh,” look unabashedly at aging, a process all of Noggle’s photographs handle with humor, honesty, and respect.
 The photo to the right is Noggle's Stonehenge Decoded from 1977.